yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 The `expression` is a logical expression that evaluates to `true` or `false`.
 If the expression evaluates to true, the statements in the loop body are executed.
 The loop then repeats, and the expression is evaluated again.
 This process continues until the expression evaluates to false, at which point the loop terminates.

 #### Example 1: Print "Hello, world!"
 10 times using while loop

+**Question:** Write a MATLAB program to print the string "Hello, world!"
+10 times, using a while loop?

 ```matlab
 i = 1;